Refusal of leave

 - For those in Core/Speciality training, if you take more than 14 days out of training (when you would normally be at work), this may lead to a review of overall performance and achievement of curricular outcomes.
 Provided that outcomes are being met, there would be no justification to extend core training programme end dates, or CCT dates, as a result of taking industrial action.

 FY1s generally must complete 12 months of training (full time equivalent) before being eligible for a Certificate of Experience and to apply for full GMC registration.
 The GMC supports foundation school directors implementing this requirement flexibly to reflect (including in any reviews) the nature and history of absence, the timing and the effect of the absence on achieving the necessary outcomes.
 The focus should be on meeting the outcomes and the competence required by FY1 doctors.

-We recognise the importance of study leave for junior doctors.
-As such, we recommend rescheduling your study time to a period when it is not impacted by industrial action and when you can better use it as it is meant to be used.
+If you have planned study leave which falls on a strike day, that won't be impacted by industrial action (e.g. external courses, conferences), you should be able to undertake your study leave as planned.
+However, if your study leave was related to clinical work in hospital (e.g. taster days in other specialities) we recommend to consider rescheduling your study time to a period when it is not impacted by industrial action and when you can better use it as it is meant to be used.